SciML/DiffEqDocs.jl/docs/src/basics/overview.md

 independent variables.
 A wide variety of number types are compatible with the solvers such as complex numbers, unitful numbers (via Unitful.jl), decimals (via DecFP), dual numbers, and many more which may not have been tested yet (thanks to the power of multiple dispatch!).
-For information on type-compatibilty, please see the solver pages for the specific problems.
+For information on type-compatibility, please see the solver pages for the specific problems.

 ## Solving the Problems